 Dynamically stable gaits for quadruped walking vehicles

-For dynamically stable walking for a quadruped walking robot, the combination of trajectory planning of body and leg positions (feedforward control) and the adaptive control using sensory information (feedback control) is indispensable.
-To this end we propose a new control technique for stable trot gait named the 3D sway compensation trajectory.
-This method utilizes rotational and translational body motion along a diagonal line between supporting feet and vertical swing motion of recovering legs.
+For dynamically stable walking in a quadruped robot, a combination of trajectory planning for body and leg positions (feedforward control) and adaptive control using sensory information (feedback control) is crucial.
+To achieve this, we propose a new control technique for stable trot gait called the 3D sway compensation trajectory.
+This method employs rotational and translational body motions along a diagonal line between supporting feet, coupled with vertical swing motions of the recovering legs.

 Papers